Frequently Asked Questions

 Do you take private insurance?

-Tea Cup Counseling is currently able to bill a limited number of private insurance clients enrolled in Anthem Colorado, United Behavioral Health and Colorado Medicaid plans.
-In addition, we are glad to provide “super bills” that can be submitted to any insurance company for reimbursement as an out-of-network provider.
+Tea Cup Counseling is currently unable to bill private insurance companies.
+We are glad to provide “super bills” that can be submitted to any insurance company for reimbursement as an out-of-network provider.
 For more information please contact us and we will be glad to walk through the details of your particular insurance coverage.

 What is your hourly rate?